betsol/angular-form-validation/readme.md

 configurations through exposed providers.
 Please see [the API documentation][docs-api] in order to understand how to do this.
 It's written for real humans!

+### Important requirements

+In order for this module to work, you must have semantically correct HTML form, i.e. all your `input` elements must be placed inside of a `form` element.

+Also, all your `form` and `input` elements must have a `name` attributes with unique value.

 ### Using Bootstrap 3

 @todo